 5841 W. Bluemound Rd., (414) 257-3210

-Steve's on Bluemound is a spacious sports bar with a shuttle to Miller Park, and all the classic barroom amenities – darts, pool, air hockey, foosball, big-screen TVs and video games.
+Steve's on Bluemound is a spacious sports bar with a shuttle to the ballpark, and all the classic barroom amenities – darts, pool, air hockey, foosball, big-screen TVs and video games.
 This is probably the top place on the west side as far as bar games are concerned.
 Grab a stool and enjoy the game.
 Or, catch the shuttle and head to the yard.
+Steve's is expected to transition to Magoo's in April.

 5100 W. Bluemound Rd., (414) 539-4424